weblabdeusto/weblabdeusto/docs/source/remote_lab_development.rst

 ^^^^^^

-At the time of this writing (March 2013), we might create a new type of unmanaged laboratory based on web frameworks (e.g. ASP.NET, Flask, Django, etc.).
+At the time of this writing (March 2013), we might create a new type of unmanaged laboratory based on web frameworks (e.g., ASP.NET, Flask, Django, etc.).
 Contact us if you are interested on more information or if this would be a priority for you.